Hong Kong police fire tear gas, water cannon at protesters

 Police raised blue flags, warning protesters to disperse, before firing multiple rounds of tear gas.
 They later fired a water cannon at the demonstrators.

-At least 120 people were arrested, mostly on charges of unlawful assembly, police said in a Facebook post.
+At least 180 people were arrested, mostly on charges of unlawful assembly, police said.

-They also said in a separate post that protesters threw bricks and splashed unidentified liquid at officers, injuring at least four members of the police’s media liaison team.
+They also said that some of the protesters threw bricks and splashed unidentified liquid at officers, injuring at least four members of the police media liaison team.
 They warned that such behavior is against the law and that police would pursue the matter.

 Earlier in the afternoon, prominent activist Tam Tak-chi was arrested during the protest for what police said was unauthorized assembly.
 Tam said he was giving a “health talk” and was exempt from social-distancing measures that prohibit gatherings of more than eight people.

-The bill that triggered Sunday’s rally was submitted at China’s national legislative session on Friday and is expected to be passed on May 28.
-It would bypass Hong Kong’s legislature and allow the city’s government to set up mainland agencies in the city that would make it possible for Chinese agents to arbitrarily arrest people for activities deemed to be pro-democracy.
+The bill that triggered Sunday’s rally was submitted at the opening of China’s national legislative session on Friday.
+It would bypass Hong Kong’s legislature and could allow mainland agencies to be set up in the city, sparking concern that Chinese agents could arbitrarily arrest people for activities deemed to be pro-democracy.

-Speaking on the sidelines of the annual session of China’s ceremonial parliament in Beijing, Chinese Foreign Minister Wang Yi said Sunday that Hong Kong affairs were an internal matter for China, and that “no external interference will be tolerated.”
+Speaking at an annual news conference during the legislative session, Chinese Foreign Minister Wang Yi said Sunday that Hong Kong affairs were an internal matter for China, and that “no external interference will be tolerated.”

 “Excessive unlawful foreign meddling in Hong Kong affairs has placed China’s national security in serious jeopardy,” Wang said, adding that the proposed legislation “does not affect the high degree of autonomy in Hong Kong.”